Inbibo/adonisfx_docs/docs/installation.md

 3. AdonisFX will be loaded the next time you launch Maya.

+> [!NOTE]
+> If you need to configure multiple paths, concatenate them separated by ":" character.

 #### Method 2 on Linux

 1. From the terminal, open your preferred text editor to modify the file `~/.bashrc`.